turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 ### Iteration 3 - Implement Storage

 - The users name should persist in Local Storage
-- After a user wins, a winner board should appear.
-It should include the names of the 5 winners who solved the puzzle in the shortest amount of time, as well as the time they took to solve.
+- A "Top 5 Winner Board" should be available for the user to view when clicking the icon in top right corner.
+It should include the names of the 5 winners who won the game in the shortest amount of time, as well as the time they required to win.
+When the icon is clicked again, the board should no longer be visible.

 ### Iteration 4 - Two Player